-Dr. Andrea Rudorff, historian at the Fritz Bauer Institute, will provide historical context for selected film excerpts.
-Afterwards, Annemarie Hühne-Ramm, Managing Director of the Hans and Berthold Finkelstein Foundation, will lead a conversation with legal historian Prof. Dr. Georg Steinberg and judge Jonathan Schramm.
+Dr. Sara Berger, historian at the Fritz Bauer Institute, will provide historical context for selected film excerpts.
+Afterwards, Annemarie Hühne-Ramm, Managing Director of the Hans and Berthold Finkelstein Foundation, will lead a conversation with legal historian Prof. Dr. Hans-Peter Haferkamp and lawyer Dr. Stefan Lode.
 Together, they will explore the legal reckoning with Nazi injustice and discuss how these efforts can inform the present from a legal perspective.

 Following the event, we warmly invite you to a reception and informal exchange in the foyer.